open0x20/web-mpwboard/README.md

 # Multi Purpose Web Board
-A platform for every small project out there with the need for a small GUI.
+A frontend for small APIs.

 ![View of a custom app page](/docs/example-view.png)

-The multi purpose web board (short mpwb) is a JS frontend developed around VueJS.
-It has no specific purpose other than enabling smaller applications to have a simple and fast way to create a user interface.
+The multi purpose web board (short mpwb) is a JS frontend developed with VueJS.
+It is mainly used by the open0x20 community to provide user interfaces for specific applications.

 Applications with their own user interface can be integrated by the use of iframes.

-## How to setup for development
+## Applications
+A list of all currently integrated applications:
+- ATAC, Anything to audio converter (api-atac)
+- NAS-Browser, MSDOS like file browser (web-nas-browser)
+- DNSmasq-Configurator, tool to manage DNS records (api-dnsmasq-dynconf)

+## Development
 1. Install nodejs for the platform of your choice.
 For RaspberryPi binaries visit nodesource.
     ```
     # Debian
     apt install node

-    # RaspberryPi, replace x with version (e.g. 14.5 or 14.x)
+    # Specific version, replace x with version (e.g. 14.5 or 14.x)
     curl -sL https://deb.nodesource.com/setup_x | sudo bash -
     ```
 2. Install the VueJS CLI tool.
-It is required.
     ```
     npm install -g @vue/cli
    ```
 3. Move into the directory and start the vue project manager.
 Navigate to "Tasks" and click on "Serve".
    A development server with hot reloading should spin up any second.
     ```
-    # Start dev gui
-    cd web-mpwdboard/
+    cd web-mpwboard/
     vue ui
    ```

-## Secrets
+### Secrets
 If you want to inject secrets at build time simply contact any of the active developers or the maintainer of the jenkins instance.
 Secrets will be injected into the `src/globals.ts` file and accessed by static attributes like this: